Everyone's experience of arthritis will be different, but some symptoms commonly occur

 The most common symptoms of arthritis are:

-Juvenile idiopathic arthritis and rheumatoid arthritis are types of inflammatory arthritis.
+Juvenile idiopathic arthritis and rheumatoid arthritis are just two types of inflammatory arthritis, but there are others.
 This means that the lining of the joints, called the synovium, can become inflamed.

 Normally, inflammation will happen when the body is trying to fight off something that is potentially harmful, such as germs, allergens or a foreign body, such as a splinter.
 But with inflammatory arthritis the inflammation occurs for unknown reasons.